rmgibbo/wetfe/web/docs/ontology.md

 Let's call this infinitely recursive existential proposition __T<sub>0</sub>__, and note that ∃(∃(∃(...))) = __T<sub>0</sub>__ = ∃(__T<sub>0</sub>__).

 This construction holds for the symbols and their (standard) meanings, and is consistent with the axioms.
-In fact, [1] _requires_ that every `Thing` and its existential proposition expand into an infinite composition like so, though only ∃(__T<sub>0</sub>__) is completely self-similar.
+In fact, [2] _requires_ that every `Thing` and its existential proposition expand into an infinite composition like so, though only ∃(__T<sub>0</sub>__) is completely self-similar.

-We might note that Reality seems to brook the concepts of "recursion", "equality", and "infinity"; and we may wonder how highly-connection those `Things` are...
+We might note that Reality seems to brook the concepts of "recursion", "equality", and "infinity"; and we may wonder how highly-connected each of these `Things` is...

 ### The Primicorn